 Military retirement pay received by an Indiana resident is taxable in the same manner that it is for federal tax purposes.

 According to this Indiana Department of Revenue information bulletin, beginning in 2018, an individual, or an individual’s surviving spouse, is allowed an additional deduction of up to $6,250 for retirement pay or survivor’s benefits received as a result of the individual’s active or reserve service in the armed forces.
-In 2019 there is an increase of 25% of the benefits exceeding the $6250, in 2020 it will increase to 50%, in 2021 an increase up to 75% and in 2022 it will then reach the maximum of 100%.
+In 2019 there was an increase of 25% of the benefits exceeding the $6,250, in 2020 there was an increase to 50%, in 2021 an increase up to 75% and in 2022 it will then reach the maximum of 100%.

 - State Section